DaintyJet/VChat_Heap_Defense/README.md

 The first modifications we will discuss are the behavioral changes made to Windows in order to prevent the heap from being placed into an invalid state.
 * `Heap Handle Freeing`: Starting in Windows 8, the handle to the heap structure can no longer be freed from memory.
 This is to prevent attacks where the attacker would free the heap handle, and would re-allocate this memory to a structure they controlled in order to corrupt the internal metadata and gain control over the executable.
 * `Busy Status Validation`: Starting in Windows 8, the heap manager will verify that a block is *not busy* (un-allocated) before allocating it.
 If the block is busy the process will be terminated.
 This is to prevent attacks where an in-use block is corrupted in order to gain control over the flow of execution.
 For example the attacker could replace a C++ object and it's function pointers or virtual function pointers.
 * `LFH Allocation Behavior`: Starting in Windows 8, the allocation order of the *Low Fragmentation Heap* has been randomized.
-It no longer will allocate block linearly so it is difficult to grantee if blocks will be allocated adjacent to one another allowing overflows and overwrites.
+It no longer allocates blocks linearly, so it is difficult to guarantee that blocks will be allocated adjacent to one another, allowing overflows and overwrites.
 The randomization is *specific and limited* to the LFH subsegments.
 * `Exception Handling`: Starting in Windows 8 they removed a *Catch-All* exception handler in heap management functions.
 These *Catch-All* exception blocks made it so certain exceptions raised during the execution of heap operations would not be fatal to the program and it would recover and continue execution.
 This made it so attackers would have multiple attempts at exploiting the Windows heap functionality.
 * `HEAP Base Address`: Starting in Windows Vista and Server 2008, the base address of a heap can be randomized if the executable is marked as ASLR compatible.
-* `Action on Heap Corruption`: Starting in Windows Vista and Server 2008, when a heap data structure is corrupted in any way and this is detected the process will be terminated.
+* `Action on Heap Corruption`: Starting in Windows Vista and Server 2008, when a heap data structure is corrupted in any way and this is detected, the process will be terminated.
 * `Allocation Algorithms`: Starting in Windows Vista and Server 2008, the algorithms used to preform heap allocations would shift depending on the allocation type and policy associated.
 This would make allocations less deterministic due to the variations in algorithms used making exploitation more difficult.

-In addition to behavioral changes, Windows also preforms a number of modifications to the data structures and heap functions in order to detect when a heap data structure has been corrupted.
+In addition to behavioral changes, Windows also performs a number of modifications to the data structures and heap functions in order to detect when a heap data structure has been corrupted.
-* `Removal of Data structures`: Starting in Windows Vista and Server 2008, commonly targeted data structures such as the *Lookaside List* have been removed or replaced.
+* `Removal of Data Structures`: Starting in Windows Vista and Server 2008, commonly targeted data structures such as the *Lookaside List* have been removed or replaced.
-* `Heap Cookie`: Starting in Windows XP and Server 2003, each heap entry (*_HEAP_ENTRY*) header had a 8-bit random value that would be validated when the heap entry is freed.
+* `Heap Cookie`: Starting in Windows XP and Server 2003, each heap entry (*_HEAP_ENTRY*) header had an 8-bit random value that would be validated when the heap entry is freed.
   * `Expanded Validation`: Starting in Windows Vista and Server 2008, the aforementioned heap cookie would be validated during most heap operations on the entry rather than just when it was freed.
 * `Metadata Randomization`: Starting in Windows Vista and Server 2008, the header of each heap entry (*_HEAP_ENTRY*) is XOR'ed with a random value so during each heap operation the integrity of the header can be confirmed.
-* `Function Pointer Encoding`: Starting in Windows Vista and Server 2008, Any function pointer contained within a heap datastructure would have it's address encoded to later be decoded when used.
+* `Function Pointer Encoding`: Starting in Windows Vista and Server 2008, Any function pointer contained within a heap data structure would have it's address encoded to later be decoded when used.
 The original value would be encoded with a *random value* to prevent the original value from being replaced.
   * `CommitRoutine Global Key`: Starting in Windows 8, the key-value used to encode the *CommitRoutine* function pointer was moved outside of the heap handle data structure.
 * `Unlinking`: Starting in Windows XP and Server 2003, The list entry in an already freed heap chunk is verified to be a valid entry in the doubly linked list.
 This is because when we free an object allocated on the heap it will be placed back onto the free list, and we may need to coalesce adjacent free chunks *unlinking* them from the free list.
-Attackers would use this behavior to preform arbitrary writes.
+Attackers would use this behavior to perform arbitrary writes.
-* `Extended Block Header Validation`: Starting in Windows 8, the Extended Block Header which contains additional metadata associated with the heap chunk would be validated with with additional checks.
-Before this attacker would be able to make the heap manager free additional in-use blocks by modifying the exiting header to think it had an extended block header even if it did not and applying the appropriate values.
+* `Extended Block Header Validation`: Starting in Windows 8, the Extended Block Header, which contains additional metadata associated with the heap chunk, would be validated with additional checks.
+Before this, an attacker would be able to make the heap manager free additional in-use blocks by modifying the exiting header to think it had an extended block header even if it did not and applying the appropriate values.
 * `LFH Structure Member Encoding`: Starting in Windows 8, the *FirstAllocationOffset* and *BlockStride* members used by the *Low Fragmentation Heap* are encoded.
 This is because attackers would be able to modify them to make the LFH return an address outside of the region of memory the LFH had been allocated on the heap.
 This allowed attackers to potentially corrupt other structures and data located on the heap.
 * `Guard Pages`: Starting in Windows 8, *guard pages* which cannot be written to or read from are allocated onto the heap between various regions.
 This partitioning of the heap prevents overflows from reading or writing to regions beyond the *guard page*. **Ideally** each and every allocation would be wrapped in guard pages however this is not feasible in a real system at this time.
 Below are the summarized cases where a guard page is deployed.
-  * `Large Allocations`: Allocations of a large enough size will have have a trailing guard page allocated in memory.
+  * `Large Allocations`: Allocations of a large enough size will have a trailing guard page allocated in memory.
 This will be done for allocations larger than 512 Kb on a 32-bit system or 1 Mb on a 64-bit system.
   * `Heap Segments`: A trailing guard page will be allocated for all heap segments.
   * `Maximally Sized Subsegments`: A heap segment may contain one or more subsegments used by the LFH, after a threshold is triggered *maximally sized subsegments* will be allocated to the LFH containing the maximum number of blocks for a given size.
 Each *maximally sized subsegment* will have a trailing guard page allocated.